Auto-Rig

 Facial

-Push the Facial Setup button.
+Push the Add Facial button

 Position the markers vertices to match your character face proportions: